France: No nation can stay 'indifferent' on Ukraine war

 So far, Africa has stayed somewhat neutral on Ukraine.
 The former Soviet Union backed many African movements that fought to end colonial rule, and Russia’s foreign minister has voiced support for reform of the U.N.
 Security Council to give African countries permanent seats and greater influence.

-In two General Assembly resolutions in March, soon after Russia’s Feb.
-24 invasion of Ukraine, about 140 of the U.N.’s member nations overwhelming deplored Russia’s aggression against Ukraine, called for an immediate cease-fire and withdrawal of all Russian forces, and urged protection for millions of civilians.
+In two General Assembly votes soon after Russia’s Feb.
+24 invasion of Ukraine, about 140 of the U.N.’s member nations overwhelmingly deplored Russia’s aggression against Ukraine, called for an immediate cease-fire and withdrawal of all Russian forces, and urged protection for millions of civilians.
 But more than 30 countries abstained, including China, India and South Africa.

 On April 7, some 58 nations abstained from voting on a measure calling for Russia’s suspension from the Human Rights Council.
 It passed, 93-24.